 The first installment of the trilogy focuses on Cecile.
 She is a teacher who is still madly in love with her husband Alain, a hypochondriac who is convinced that a routine operation will take his life.
 He doesn't want to alarm his wife, and she mistakes his secrecy for an affair.
 Enter Pascal, who is hired by Cecile to track Alain, but who falls in love with Cecile instead.Written by

 Sujit R. Varma

-Forms a trilogy along with One and Three, the main characters of this one being the supporting actors in the other ones, and vice versa.
+Forms a trilogy along with One (2002) and Three (2002), the main characters of this one being the supporting actors in the other ones, and vice versa.
 The three movies have some scenes in common which are shown from a different point of view according to the storyline we're following.
 See more »

 Was this review helpful to you?